pgnelson/microbiome_translator/README.md

 This yeilds a mean spearman r squared between predicted and actual values in the test partition:<br/>
 Among microbial species abundances: mean ρ = 0.1881, mean p-value = 0.1<br/>
 Among annotated metabolites: mean ρ = 0.3384, mean p = 0.021<br/>
+While these values may seem low, they are the mean correlation between true and predicted values per feature.
+Since many metabolites in the human gut are not derived from microbes, it is not surpirisng to see a relatively low ρ when averages across all species/metabolites.
+A better indicator of model perforance would be to examine individual features.<br/>
 Top 5 species best predicted by metabolites:<br/>
 | Species |	rho	| pval | qval |
 | ---- | ----- | ----- | ----- |